 "e.
-If a taxpayer has made the election provided in subsection (d) of Section 40-18-8, a preliminary assessment based on the gain realized as a result of the involuntary conversion may be entered within three years from the date the taxpayer notified the department of the replacement of the property in accordance with subsection (d) of Section 40-18-8 or of his or her intention not to replace the property.
+If a taxpayer has made the election provided in subsection (d) or (e) of Section 40-18-8, a preliminary assessment based on the gain realized as a result of the involuntary conversion [in the case of subsection (d) of Section 40-18-8] or a rollover of gain on the sale of a personal residence [as provided in subsection (e) of Section 40-18-8] may be entered within three years from the date the taxpayer notified the department of the replacement of the property in accordance with subsection (d) or (e) of Section 40-18-8, as the case may be, or of his or her intention not to replace the property.